-Deutsche Telekom expects that a portion of its owned and leased properties presently used in its business will no longer be required in the future given reduced technical space requirements and increased mobility of its workforce.
+Due primarily to technological advances, Deutsche Telekom expects that a portion of its owned and leased properties currently used in its business will no longer be required in the future.
 Over time, this should allow Deutsche Telekom to terminate some existing real property leases and to relocate operations from high-cost urban centers to outlying areas.
-In view both of this trend and of the desire to monetize non-core assets to support investment in core growth areas and reduce net indebtedness, Deutsche Telekom set course in 2000 on a strategy to monetize its real property.
-Such monetization may result from various financing structures under consideration or through the sale of and terminations of leases for properties no longer needed in the business.
+In view both of this trend and of the desire to monetize non-core assets to support investment in core growth areas and reduce net indebtedness, Deutsche Telekom set course in 2000 on a strategy to accelerate dispositions of its real property.
+Such dispositions may consist of sales of and terminations of leases for properties no longer needed in the business, or sale-leasebacks or other transactions with respect to properties that continue to be used.
 The pace and manner of the implementation of this strategy will depend on a number of factors, including prevailing market conditions within Germany, the demand for the types of property Deutsche Telekom has available and the development of the needs within Deutsche Telekom for real property.
 Deutsche Telekom cannot be certain that the strategy will succeed.
-At this time, specific plans are in formulation.
-As part of its preparations related to this strategy, Deutsche Telekom conducted a property-by-property valuation of the land in its real property portfolio.
-On the basis of this valuation review, Deutsche Telekom in the fourth quarter of 2001 announced a special writedown of EUR 467 million in the book value of Deutsche Telekom's real estate portfolio.
+In keeping with this strategy, Deutsche Telekom is having a property-by-property valuation of its real property portfolio conducted.
+Deutsche Telekom expects that this review will not be completed before the fall of 2001.

-For a discussion of this writedown and a prior special writedown of EUR 2.0 billion in the book value of the real estate portfolio recorded in respect of the fourth quarter of 2000, please refer to "Item 5.
+For a discussion of a special writedown of EUR 2.0 billion in the book value of Deutsche Telekom's real estate portfolio recorded in respect of the fourth quarter of 2000, please refer to "Item 5.
 Operating and Financial Review and Prospects-Factors Affecting Deutsche Telekom's Business-Real Estate" and to notes 6 and 37 to the consolidated financial statements of Deutsche Telekom.